Training to Strengthen Families

 Whether you are looking to strengthen families in your work or in your community, Illuminate Colorado can support you.

-Smart Choice Safe Kids Conversation Guide Training
+Smart Choice Safe Kids Conversation Guide for Professionals on Substance Use, Children & Families

 This virtual 4-hr training includes video vignettes, interactive activities and opportunities to practice universal, transparent conversations about safety.
-Training participants will receive safe-storage bags and family handouts in English and Spanish as well as a copy of the Smart Conversation Guide.
+Training participants will receive safe-storage bags and family handouts in English and Spanish as well as a copy of this Smart Conversation Guide.

 Contact Us to Learn More